EMA DMD workshop

 The aim of the meeting was to gain both legislative guidance from the regulators and to identify an appropriate strategy for taking forward the AO therapeutic approach in a sensible time-frame for it to be a positive benefit for patients.
 There were several objectives:

 - It was currently understood by TREAT-NMD partners that a minimum of 150 patients would be required to perform a clinical trial.
-Since DMD is a rare orphan disease can smaller patient cohorts be used in randomised controlled trails?
+Since DMD is a rare orphan disease can smaller patient cohorts be used in randomised controlled trials?

 - The AO therapeutic approach is suitable to treat > 80% of DMD patients, but over 30 different AOs would be needed to treat the full range of mutations.
 Under current regulations each AO is classed as an individual medicinal product and thus must undergo safety and toxicology studies.
 After the safety evaluation of one/two AOs with a given chemistry in both animals and clinical trials, would it be acceptable to presume similar toxicity profiles for AOs with a different nucleotide sequence and go straight into man with the proviso of 2-4 week toxicity studies?